RTO and RPO explained

 Permitted System Downtime

-Customer churn cost doubles every hour when those customers become more frustrated.
-These values are affected further if the system is offline during a promotion or peak times.
+The cost of customer churn doubles every hour when customers become more frustrated.
+These values are further affected if the system is offline during a promotion or peak time.

 RTO calculation